 The University's Title IX Coordinator is responsible for overseeing compliance with Title IX and other laws that address sexual misconduct and discrimination.
 The Coordinator oversees investigations and disciplinary proceedings in cases of sexual misconduct, as well as the interim accommodations and assistance for those who report such misconduct.
-The simplest and most direct route to submit a formal report to the University is to contact the Title IX Coordinator:
+The simplest and most direct route to submit a formal report to the University is to contact:

-- Letitia Clay, Title IX Coordinator.
-Email: title.ix@mvsu.edu; Phone: 662-254-3323.
+- The Office of Human Resources.
+Email: title.ix@mvsu.edu; Phone: 662-254-3531.
 If a person does not wish to report directly to the Title IX Coordinator, they are encouraged to contact one of the following officials, who also can provide prompt assistance. - Ro'Shaun A. Bailey, Ph.D., Assistant Vice President of Student Affairs and Campus Life.
 Jacob Aron Student Union Bldg.
-Email: rbailey@mvsu.edu; Phone: 662-254-3527. - Elizabeth Hurssey, Director of Human Resources.
+Email: rbailey@mvsu.edu; Phone: 662-254-3526. - Elizabeth Hurssey, Director of Human Resources.
 William W. Sutton Administration Bldg., 3rd Floor.
 Email: ejhurssey@mvsu.edu; Phone: 662-254-3781. - University Police.
 Annex II.
 Bldg.
-Phone: 662-254-3478/3479
+Phone: 662-254-3478/3479 misconduct should be reported to one of the individuals listed above to provide the most prompt and direct response.

 In addition to these officials, many MVSU personnel are trained to convey reports of sexual misconduct to the proper authorities on campus.
 These personnel are called "Responsible Employees" and their duties are discussed below.
-Whenever possible, however, incidents of sexual misconduct should be reported to one of the individuals listed above to provide the most prompt and direct response.
+Whenever possible, however, incidents of sexual